Canadian Rockies Explorer

 We request that you be in good health to participate in this tour.
-There is a a considerable amount of walking on this tour, and you must be able to get on and off motorcoaches and boats on your own.
-We regret that we cannot offer individual assistance; in such cases you must be accompanied by a companion who will assist you.
-Please note that many of our itineraries, for reasons beyond our control, cannot accommodate wheelchairs.
-Please call or e-mail us to inquire and we will do our best to answer any questions you may have.
+There is a considerable amount of walking, and you must be able to get on and off motorcoaches and all boats on your own.
+We regret that we cannot offer individual assistance; in such cases, you must be accompanied by a companion who will assist you.
+Please note that our itineraries cannot accommodate wheelchairs.
 We reserve the right to remove anyone whose physical or mental condition, in our opinion, compromises the operation of the tour or detracts from the enjoyment or safety of the other passengers.
 In that event, Odysseys Unlimited and the Commonwealth Club assume no financial responsibility for any unused portion of the tour.

 Air Transportation – Important Information